antononcube/SystemModeling/Projects/Coronavirus-propagation-dynamics/Documents/Basic-experiments-workflow-for-simple-epidemiological-models.md

 1. Two separate infected populations: one is "severely symptomatic", the other is "normally symptomatic"

-2. The monetary equivalent of lost productivity due to infected or died people is tracked.
+2. The monetary equivalent of lost productivity due to infected or died people is tracked

-**Remark:** We consider the coronavirus propagation models as instances of the more general [System Dynamics (SD)](https://en.wikipedia.org/wiki/System_dynamics) models.
+**Remark:** We consider the contagious disease propagation models as instances of the more general [System Dynamics (SD)](https://en.wikipedia.org/wiki/System_dynamics) models.
+We use SD terminology in this notebook.

 **Remark:** The SEI2R model is a modification of the classic epidemic model SEIR, [Wk1].